S2S-Arena: Evaluating Paralinguistic Instruction Following in Speech-to-Speech Models: Introduction

 \section{Introduction}

-Voice-based human-computer interaction is one of the most natural forms of communication~\cite{card1983psychology, allen2001toward}.
-The machine is expected to possess instruction following ability in the speech-to-speech (S2S) protocol—not only understand voice commands issued by users~\citep{chu2023qwen,chu2024qwen2,tangsalmonn,GAMA,wavllm} but also generate appropriate responses in voice and executing the corresponding tasks~\cite{wang2024maskgct,chen2024f5,liao2024fish}.
+Voice-based human-computer interaction offers one of the most natural and intuitive modalities for communication~\cite{card1983psychology, allen2001toward}.
+In speech-to-speech (S2S) systems, models are expected not only to understand spoken input~\citep{chu2023qwen, chu2024qwen2, tangsalmonn, GAMA, wavllm}, but also to generate appropriate spoken output and complete tasks~\cite{wang2024maskgct, chen2024f5, liao2024fish}.

-Recent work~\citep{speechGPT,speechteam2024funaudiollm,fang2024llama,xie2024mini} has made significant progress by leveraging the powerful semantic understanding capabilities of large-scale language models (LLMs)~\citep{dubey2024llama} and shifted to paralinguistic information above the basic semantic information, as illustrated in Figure~\ref{fig:example}.
-As a crucial aspect of the more vivid and natural conversation in S2S scenario~\cite{trager1958paralanguage}, paralinguistic information encompasses biological characteristics~\cite{schuller2010interspeech}, emotion~\cite{batliner2011automatic}, speaking style~\cite{nose2007style}, and social roles~\cite{ipgrave2009language}, which can be inferred from pitch, tone, speech rate, and voice quality~\cite{schuller2013paralinguistics}.

-However, existing benchmarks for these models are struggling to keep up with the rapid development of the speech models, as shown in Table~\ref{table:benchmarks}.
-Although some benchmarks~\citep{dynamic_superb,audiobench,sdeval,saibench} akin to FLAN~\cite{weifinetuned} in text models, designed for speech models, they primarily focus on assessing models with speech understanding capabilities~\citep{lyu2023macaw, chu2023qwen, shu2023llasm, chu2024qwen2,liu2024music,tangsalmonn}, overlooking models' speech generation abilities, particularly in chat scenarios.
-Recent works~\citep{chen2024voicebenchbenchmarkingllmbasedvoice,airbench} take evaluating model's speech generation capabilities into consideration, but the evaluation are still conducted in the text modality, failing to account for whether models are capable of generating speech with paralinguistic information~\citep{ji2024wavchat}.

-To fill this gap, we propose the S2S-Arena, a novel benchmark assessing the instruction-following capabilities of speech models in speech2speech protocols incorporating paralinguistic information, and an example shown in Figure~\ref{fig:example}.
-It requires speech models to not only understand paralinguistic cues (such as rhythm) in speech input but also to follow semantic instructions for generating speech output that preserves paralinguistic features.

-Specifically, we adopt a three-stage construction process to build this benchmark: task definition, instruction design, and sample recording (detailed in Section~\ref{sec3}).
-We select the most popular four practical domains with 21 tasks of speech models and carefully design the testing samples at four different levels by considering paralinguistics information in speech understanding and generation.
-We then collect 94 Text-to-Speech (TTS) synthesis samples and 60 human recordings.
-Since the speech model as the judge is unreliable (see Section~\ref{sec:auto}), we implement a manual arena-style pairwise comparison among the popular four classes of S2S models (see Section~\ref{sec4}).
-We obtain initial comparative results for the current models after 400 evaluations across 22 individuals.
-Additionally, we provide an in-depth analysis of key aspects, including semantic inconsistency between speech and text, language consistency, reasons for instruction-following failures, and position and length bias (see Section~\ref{sec5}).
-Our contributions are as follows:

-We introduce S2S-Arena, a novel arena-style benchmark to evaluate the instruction-following capabilities of speech models within speech-to-speech protocols, incorporating paralinguistic information.

-We design 154 TTS and manual recording samples across four popular domains, with 21 tasks, and perform an arena-style manual comprehensive comparison of four different types of speech models based on their speech out.